sandarm-1/PLL-design-automation/PLL_analysis.md

 %=====================================================
 ```

-Not how Matlab calculation matches hand calculation for the total Impedance of the Loop Filter (R+C || Cx):
+Note how Matlab calculation matches hand calculation for the total Impedance of the Loop Filter (R+C || Cx):

 Impedance of Loop Filter (R+C || Cx) by Matlab: